 Pray for the Anglican Church of Melanesia across the nine dioceses and all the staff at the Provincial Head Office in Honiara.
-For Dr Abraham Hauriasi, the General Secretary and Revd George Elo, the Secretary of the Melanesian Board of Mission.
+For Dr Abraham Hauriasi, the General Secretary.

 For the New Zealand Trust Board and its directors, as they support the Anglican Church in Melanesia.

 For the work of the Melanesian Mission UK in Prayer, People and Giving.

 For the Diocese of Temotu and Bishop Leonard Dawea.
 For all the staff working at the Headquarters at Lata.

 For Revd Hillary Anisi and the Missions to Seafarers, through their centres in Honiara, Noro Port in the Western Province, Lata in Temotu and Port Vila in Vanuatu.

 The Community of the Sisters of Melanesia and their work with women throughout the islands.
 For Head Sister Annie and Assistant Head Sister Jessy and for the six households, including the new Household in Vanuatu led by Sr Collin.

 For a greater understanding of Human Rights to promote stability and respect within communities, to love thy neighbour.

 For the Diocese of Ysabel, Bishop Ellison Quity and the staff at the Diocesan Headquarters at Jejevo, Buala.
 For the new church secondary school being built on the island.

 For volunteers from UK, Australia and New Zealand who share their skills in Melanesia.
 For projects, which are driven by the needs of Melanesians.